Nay-said/posh-plants/readMe.md

 **Dependencies**

-Run `$ npm install` at project root directory to install necessary dependencies for frontend, then also run it in /frontend directory to install frontend dependencies.
+Run `$ npm install` at project root directory to install necessary dependencies for backend, then also run it in /frontend directory to install frontend dependencies.

 **Env**